 - In-Search – These are a lot like Google Adwords advertising in the sense that they appear when certain keywords are searched on YouTube.
-They are placed in the top and right-hand side of the results.
+They are placed on the top and right-hand side of the results.

 - In-Display – This type is different because it appears beside YouTube videos that are embedded on other sites as part of Google’s Display Network.